Last Updated on 03 November 2023 by Eric Bretscher

 Different hulls present different resistance characteristics as speed increases.
 The key determining factor in terms of how resistance increases with speed is hull shape.
 Displacement in itself adds to resistance, but it also contributes to driving forces downhill.

-Deep hulls with slack bilges and narrow sterns usually are the worst when it comes to building up resistance due to poor stern hydrodynamics and their inability to lift and accelerate regardless of the driving force; those essentially follow the solid orange curve above and will not accelerate, no matter what.
-Most small yacht heavy hulls still feature reasonably firm bilges for stability reasons and their bottom surfaces are able to provide some dynamic lift above a certain speed.
+Deep hulls with slack bilges and narrow sterns usually are the worst when it comes to building up resistance due to poor stern hydrodynamics and their inability to lift and accelerate regardless of the driving force; those essentially follow the solid orange curve above and will not accelerate meaningfully, no matter what.
+Most heavy small yacht hulls still feature reasonably firm bilges for stability reasons and their bottom surfaces are able to provide some dynamic lift above a certain speed.
 A lot of cruising yachts fall into that category.
 At some point along the orange curve, they lift and accelerate quite suddenly, following the dashed line.

 Modern hulls with flatter stern sections and medium displacement progressively move towards the purple curve.
 Those are easier to drive at all speeds and don’t face such a marked transition between displacement speeds and a semi-planing regime.
 Provided other conditions such as course stability are also met, those are by far the safest and most predictable for running in following seas.
 It doesn’t take a light racer to run at speed in front of a steep sea, mainly suitable stern shapes and a moderate length/displacement ratio.